Background pattern

 As with any potentially toxic compound, precautions should be taken when handling and preparing oxaliplatin solutions.

-The preparation of injectable solutions of cytotoxic agents should be performed by specialized personnel trained in the handling of this class of medications, in conditions that ensure the integrity of the medication, environmental protection, and in particular the protection of personnel handling these drugs, in accordance with hospital policy.
-Preparation should be carried out in a designated area.
+The preparation of injectable solutions of cytotoxic agents should be carried out by specialized personnel trained in the handling of this class of medicines, under conditions that guarantee the integrity of the medicine, environmental protection, and in particular the protection of the personnel handling these drugs, in accordance with hospital policy.
+Preparation in an area reserved for this purpose is required.
 Smoking, eating, or drinking is prohibited in this area.

-Specialized personnel should be provided with appropriate materials for handling, long-sleeved gowns, masks, caps, glasses, sterile gloves for single use, protective clothing for the work area, containers, and bags for collecting waste.
+Specialized personnel should provide themselves with appropriate materials for handling, long-sleeved gowns, masks, caps, glasses, sterile single-use gloves, protective suits for the work area, containers, and bags for collecting waste.

 Feces and vomit should be handled with care.